DARPA-ASKEM/terarium-docs/docs/simulation/simulate-model.md

 #### Annotate charts

 Adding annotations to charts helps highlight key insights and guide interpretation of data.
-You can create annotations manually or using AI assistance.
+You can [create annotations manually or using AI assistance](../notes/index.md#annotate-charts).

-??? list "Add annotations that call out key values and timesteps"

-    To highlight notable findings, you can manually add annotations that label plotted values at key timesteps.
-This applies to interventions over time, variables over time, and comparison charts.

-    1. Click anywhere on the chart to add a callout.
-    2. To add more callouts without clearing the first one, hold down ++shift++ and click a new area of the chart.

-??? list "Prompt an AI assistant to add chart annotations"

-    You can prompt an AI assistant to automatically create annotations on the variables over time and comparison charts.
-Annotations are labelled or unlabelled lines that mark specific timestamps or peak values.
-Examples of AI-assisted annotations are listed below.

-    - Describe the annotations you want to add and press ++enter++.

-        ```{ .text .wrap }
-        Draw a vertical line at day 100
-        ```
-        ```{ .text .wrap }
-        Draw a line at the peak S
-        ```
-        ```{ .text .wrap }
-        Draw a horizontal line at the peak of default configuration Susceptible.
-Label it as "important"
-        ```
-        ```{ .text .wrap }
-        Draw a vertical line at x is 10.
-Don't add the label
-        ```
-        ```{ .text .wrap }
-        Draw a line at x = 40
-        ```

 #### Display options